aarchiba/astropy/docs/utils/data.rst

 corrupted or out-of-date data in it, you can remove an entry or clear the whole thing with `~astropy.utils.data.clear_download_cache`.

+The files in the download cache directory are named according to a cryptographic hash of their contents (currently MD5, so malevolent entities can cause collisions).
+Thus files with the same content share storage.
+The modification times on these files normally indicate when they were last downloaded from the Internet.

 Usage Within Astropy
 ====================